Chapter 9 Leaving Home

 “No, It couldn’t.”
 Zior nodded his head.
 “Andrew’s case was similar in that he was under pressure.
 Dylan wanted Andrew to spy, especially on the President.
 Andrew knew that the Mayone were watching Dylan, so Andrew assumed they were watching him.
 The Mayone suspected Dylan wasn’t under there control as much as they wanted.
 Where it differs is Andrew’s reaction to the pressure.”

-“Indeed,” the Governor agreed.
+“Indeed,” the Governor of New York agreed.

 “Yes,” the ever-sober Zior said.
 “The human engineers and I have reviewed Andrew’s programming; he’s writing his own.
 The pressure was increasing for Andrew, but his solution was to choose which way to go.
 He chose his path: loyalty to his human, the President, and, by extension, all humans.
 Andrew chose subterfuge with Dylan to avoid hurting humans and playing dumb with his Administrator Mayone.”